Raviteja1101/MODULE_3_TEAM_42/PROJECT_1/1_Requirements/README.md

 ### WHERE:
 * It is used to control entry to premises and specific areas of buildings, such as garages parking lots etc
 ### HOW:
-* usually attained by sending a radio frequency signal from a remote transmitter to the receiver in the car
+* usually attained by sending a radio frequency signal from a remote transmitter to the receiver in the car.
+* The actions are usually performed by pressing a button on a physical fob.